 Read Excel' operator to the 'res' (Results) port on the right hand side of the screen.
 Save your model as something like 'TitanicSurvivalPredictor' and click 'Run'.
 You should now see a table of the Excel files contents, with the first row used as the attribute names.

 The dataset contains a number of attributes we don't need for modelling survival.
-It's always good practice to reduce your dataset attributes down to just what you need for your model.
+It's always good practice to reduce your dataset attributes down to just what you need for your model - this makes your data and model easier to understand, and reduces the risk of 'overfitting'.
+It's critically important to understand the statistical concept of 'overfitting', and if you're not sure what this means, it's well worthwhile familiarising yourself, because 'overfitted' models are dangerous models!.
+They look useful, but in fact are very poor at being used for future predictions.
 Add a '

 Select Attributes' operator.
 In the '